What messaging means for the future of customer care

 For businesses, the adoption of customer service bots solves a multitude of problems.
 For the very large companies it eases the strain on already clogged live-agent customer service centers, diverting more easily answered questions to the bot and allowing their agents to focus on more complex inquiries, or upsell opportunities.
 For smaller businesses, bots put the power of AI to work for them and gives them professional and personalized customer service capabilities they might not otherwise be able to afford.
 And in both cases, they can also leverage messaging for revenue generation purposes, instead of thinking of customer care as a pure cost center.

 Customers get the same benefits through messaging with their favorite brands but in a more timely and productive manner, leaving the experience satisfied and with good feelings about the brand and the service, all of this from the comfort of their favorite messaging app.
-So, the next time you’re on hold and spacing out to Justin Timberlake’s “Cry Me a River”, it might be time to ask yourself, “Is there a bot for this?”Featured Image: Bryce Durbin/TechCrunch
+So, the next time you’re on hold and spacing out to Justin Timberlake’s “Cry Me a River”, it might be time to ask yourself, “Is there a bot for this?”Featured Image: Bryce Durbin

 0